conorgilmer/STV-Ballot-as-a-signature/README.md

 - evaluate performance

 ### Simulated Election using Generated data
-- Run STV with generated data showing synthetic data alters election
+- Run STV with generated data showing synthetic data alters election.
+Modify **rcv.py** to use a fixed droop quota like in Irish Elections, to simulate election.

 ## Data Used from e-voting trial from 2002
 - [Meath2002.csv](/data/Meath2002.csv)